 Our savings accounts

 Make your cash work a lot harder at EQ Bank.
-RRSP and TFSA account savings rates are at 2.50%.
-You’ll find some higher rates on certain GICs.
+RRSP and TFSA account savings rates are at 3.0%.
+They have some current offers that will allow you to earn 3.0% in your everyday savings account.
+You’ll find some higher rates on GICs.
 They now also offer U.S. dollar accounts.
-They have been awesome.
+We keep out cash at EQ Bank, they have been awesome.

 Our cashback credit card